syncfusion-content/javascript-docs/js/PivotGauge/Scale.md

 ## Adding Scale

-Scale can be added within the OlapGauge widget as an array.
+Scale can be added within the PivotGauge widget as an array.

 {% highlight javascript %}

-$("#OlapGauge1").ejOlapGauge({
+$("#PivotGauge1").ejPivotGauge({
-    url: "../OlapGauge",
+    url: "../PivotGauge",
     //...
     scales: [{
         radius: 150